-The bill grants classifies, as a Florida resident for tuition purposes, veterans of the Armed Services of the United States, including reserves, who physically reside in Florida while enrolled in a Florida institution of higher education.
+The bill classifies as Florida residents for tuition purposes veterans of the Armed Services of the United States, including reserves, who physically reside in Florida while enrolled in a Florida institution of higher education.
 Under the bill, veterans would not have to maintain legal residence for 12 months prior to enrollment.
 Student veterans living in Florida would be exempt from paying the out-of-state fee ordinarily charged to non-resident students of state universities and Florida College System institutions.